metomi/rose/sphinx/tutorial/rose/suites.rst

          touch rose-suite.conf

       You now have a Rose suite configuration.
-A :rose:file:`rose-suite.conf` file does not need to have anything in it but it is required to run :ref:`command-rose-suite-run`.
+A :rose:file:`rose-suite.conf` file does not need to have anything in it.

       There are three things defined in the ``flow.cylc`` file which it might be useful to be able to configure: